lifecompartmentalized/lifecompartmentalized.github.io/content/posts/amnesia.md

 tags: ['']
 ---

-How does one know if how they experience the world is _normal_?
-I never thought the way I encoded and accessed memories was different from most others
+How does one know if the way they experience the world is _normal_?
+I never thought the way I encoded and accessed memories was different from most others until recently.
+Now that I'm aware, so much of my life makes sense.

+Now that I know what switching feels like, I realize that I have day-to-day amnesia.

 When I look backat the

 I also often have the experience of